Sanjalee22/Bingo/README.md

 ## Future Enhancements:

 1. The animations and effects, when the player is one name call away from bingo and on finally getting a bingo, can be made more appealing.
 2. For smaller screens, the UI layout can be improved.
-In the present layout, the list of cities which have been called is taking a lot of screen space.
-It can be converted to an on-demand component or pop-up.
+   * Current layout: The list of cities which have been called is taking a lot of screen space.
+   * Suggested layout: It can be converted to an on-demand component or pop-up.
+3. Properly handle the change in number of players during the game.
+   * Current flow: If user adds/ removes players (hence tickets) during the game, new tickets are rendered with incorrectly highlighted names.
+   * Suggested flow: User should not be allowed to add/remove players during the game.